slackapi/bolt-python/docs/_tutorials/getting_started.md

 ### Setting up events
 Your app behaves similarly to people on your team — it can post messages, add emoji reactions, and listen and respond to events.

 To listen for events happening in a Slack workspace (like when a message is posted or when a reaction is posted to a message) you'll use the [Events API to subscribe to event types](https://api.slack.com/events-api).
-For this guide, we are going to be using [Socket Mode](https://api.slack.com/apis/connections/socket), our recommended option for those just getting started and building something for their team.

-> 💡 Socket Mode lets apps use the Events API and interactive components without exposing a public HTTP endpoint.
+> 💡 Earlier in this tutorial we enabled Socket Mode.
+Socket Mode lets apps use the Events API and interactive components without exposing a public HTTP endpoint.
 This can be helpful during development, or if you're receiving requests from behind a firewall.
 HTTP is more useful for apps being deployed to hosting environments, or apps intended for distribution via the Slack App Directory.
-To continue with this getting started guide with HTTP, head over [here](/bolt-python/tutorial/getting-started-http#setting-up-events-over-http).
+To follow this getting started guide with HTTP instead, head over [here](/bolt-python/tutorial/getting-started-http).

-Okay, let's enable Socket Mode:

-1. Head to your app's configuration page (click on the app [from your app management page](https://api.slack.com/apps)).
-Navigate to **Socket Mode** on the left side menu and toggle to enable.

-2. Go to **Basic Information** and scroll down under the App Token section and click **Generate Token and Scopes** to generate an app-level token.
-Add the `connections:write` scope to this token and save the generated `xapp` token, we'll use that in just a moment.

-Finally, it's time to tell Slack what events we'd like to listen for.
+It's time to tell Slack what events we'd like to listen for.

 When an event occurs, Slack will send your app some information about the event, like the user that triggered it and the channel it occurred in.
 Your app will process the details and can respond accordingly.